heindetotverre/webshopexample/README.md

 - I excluded url manipulation vased on filters because of the time frame
 - I exluded svg's/icons because of the time frame
 - I excluded header/footer becuase of the timeframe

+# PS

+Vue 3 as the standard as of yesterday.
+Happt days :)